solomonhas/CS422-ARA/README.md

 git clone https://github.com/solomonhas/CS422-ARA.git
 ```
 ### Installation Guide
-Please complete the steps found [here](https://github.com/solomonhas/CS422-ARA/blob/main/Installation.md).
+Please complete the steps found in [Instillation.md](https://github.com/solomonhas/CS422-ARA/blob/main/Installation.md).
 Once you have installed the requirements and set up a server.
 You are ready to launch the program.

 ## Launch Program
 Move to the CS422-ARA directory and run the command: